 Tips on how to stop parenting your partner

-- Be direct: Do not be passively aggressive.
+Do not be passive-aggressive.
 If you want your spouse to do something, then be direct (and polite) with them.
 Do not make sarcastic comments about it either.
 Just make the request; if they choose to ignore you, then have an adult conversation about it and tell them directly that all responsibilities must be shared.

 Make a list of daily, weekly and monthly responsibilities, and then decide mutually who does what.
 Strengthen your partnership by deciding how roles such as housekeeping, parenting or financial planning will be handled.